traktuner/stack-manager/README.md

 #### `XDG_CONFIG_HOME`

 When running in a container with `pass-cli`, the CLI writes both session data and config/encryption keys to separate directories (`~/.local/share` and `~/.config`).
 Setting `XDG_CONFIG_HOME=/root/.local/share/config` redirects config writes under the same volume mount, so a single named volume keeps everything persistent.

+#### `GIT_TOKEN`

+A GitHub Personal Access Token (classic or fine-grained) for authenticating git operations on private repositories.
+When set, the built-in credential helper automatically provides this token for HTTPS git requests to github.com.

+If your stack definitions repo is private, set this variable so the **Update** button can pull the latest changes.
+The token is used with the `x-access-token` username, which is GitHub's universal method for PAT-based HTTPS authentication.

+> **Note:** The container transparently rewrites SSH remote URLs to HTTPS during git pull — it does **not** modify your `.git/config`.
+This means your server can continue using SSH locally while the container uses HTTPS with the token.

 ### Volumes